|

 Who?

-Ahead of them they could see the lights of Carhilivrenat
+Ahead of them, Eowyn could see the lights of Carhilivrenat

 first as a faint glow on the horizon, then gradually brighter,

-and then resolved into hundreds of points of light.
-Swooping down
+and then resolved into hundreds of dazzling points.

-into the city, the djinn flew low along the Great Royal Road,
+Swooping down into the city, the djinn flew low along the Great

-slipped over the wrought-iron gates, and deposited the palanquin
+Royal Road, slipped over the wrought-iron gates, and deposited

 Legolas is back! cried Hentmirë, happily.
 Come